sergiyblazhievsky/jrsh/README.md

 # Overview
 JRSH is a comprehensive CLI tool for JasperReports Server.
 It's designed for fast and easy interaction with JasperReports Server across various operating systems.
 # Execution Modes
 JRSH is able to work in two modes, interactive and non-interactive.
-We also could say that  interactive mode it is the SHELL mode, and non-interactive mode is the TOOL mode.
+We also can say that interactive mode it is the SHELL mode, and non-interactive mode is something like TOOL mode.

-In SHELL mode you run commands mostly one by one.
-In TOOL mode you write the whole sequence of commands with their options, and application executes the whole sequence automatically.
+In SHELL mode you can run commands mostly one by one.
+In TOOL mode you write the whole sequence of commands with their options, and application executes the that whole sequence automatically.

 ## Usage
 The following code snippets show how to run various commands in SHELL mode.